rishiraj-tf/Roo-Code-Docs/docs/advanced-usage/available-tools/write-to-file.md

 ---
-title: write_to_file Tool - Create and Overwrite Files with Approval in Roo Code
 description: Explore write_to_file for creating new files or replacing content with interactive diff view approval, ensuring safe file operations in Roo Code.
 keywords:
   - write_to_file